strmlineapp-ux/agileflow/docs/backup-and-restore.md

-# AgileFlow: Backup and Restore Guide
+# Strm: Backup and Restore Guide

 This guide provides the standard developer process for creating a complete backup of your application's codebase using Git and a remote repository service like GitHub.
 This ensures you always have a safe, restorable version of your project.